HavenDV/Uno.Sdk/README.md

 </Project>
 ```
 - Use SDK via NuGet.
 A small hack will be used here to disable the error message about missing workloads for webassembly/linux/gtk.
+But it's better if you install workload also.
 ```xml
 <Project Sdk="H.Uno.Sdk/0.25.0">